Infection spread for the frog model on trees: Modified frog models

 \subsection{The nonbacktracking frog model}

-First, define a \emph{root-biased nonbacktracking random walk from $v_0$ on $\TT_d$} as a walk distributed as follows.
-We set $X_0=v_0$, and then we choose $X_1$ uniformly from the neighbors of $X_0$.
-Conditionally on $X_0,\ldots,X_i$, we choose $X_{i+1}$ as follows: If $X_i=\varnothing$, choose $X_{i+1}$ to be $X_{i-1}$ with probability $1/d^2$ and to be each of the other children of the root with probability $(d+1)/d^2$.
-Otherwise, choose $X_{i+1}$ uniformly from the neighbors of $X_i$ other than $X_{i-1}$.
+First, define a \emph{root-biased nonbacktracking random walk from $v_{0}$ on $\TT _{d}$} as a walk distributed as follows.
+We set $X_{0}=v_{0}$, and then we choose $X_{1}$ uniformly from the neighbors of $X_{0}$.
+Conditionally on $X_{0},\ldots ,X_{i}$, we choose $X_{i+1}$ as follows: If $X_{i}=\varnothing $, choose $X_{i+1}$ to be $X_{i-1}$ with probability $1/d^{2}$ and to be each of the other children of the root with probability $(d+1)/d^{2}$.
+Otherwise, choose $X_{i+1}$ uniformly from the neighbors of $X_{i}$ other than $X_{i-1}$.
 It turns out that this describes the behavior of the walk that results from deleting all excursions of a simple random walk away from its eventual path (see Appendix~\ref{sec:decompose}).
 The odd behavior at the root results from the asymmetry of the tree there.
-We then define the \emph{nonbacktracking frog model on $\TT_d$} as the frog model whose paths are independent root-biased nonbacktracking random walks on $\TT_d^n$.
+We then define the \emph{nonbacktracking frog model on $\TT _{d}$} as the frog model whose paths are independent root-biased nonbacktracking random walks on $\TT _{d}^{n}$.

-Recalling that $\TT_d^n$ consists of levels $0,\ldots,n$ of $\TT_d$ define a \emph{root-biased nonbacktracking random walk from $v_0$ on $\TT_d^n$} just as above, except that when $X_i$ is a leaf of $\TT_d^n$, we define $X_{i+1}$ to be the parent of $X_i$.
-Define the \emph{nonbacktracking frog model on $\TT^n_d$} to have these walks as its paths.
+Recalling that $\TT _{d}^{n}$ consists of levels $0,\ldots ,n$ of $\TT _{d}$ define a \emph{root-biased nonbacktracking random walk from $v_{0}$ on $\TT _{d}^{n}$} just as above, except that when $X_{i}$ is a leaf of $\TT _{d}^{n}$, we define $X_{i+1}$ to be the parent of $X_{i}$.
+Define the \emph{nonbacktracking frog model on $\TT ^{n}_{d}$} to have these walks as its paths.

 The following result, which we prove in Appendix~\ref{sec:decompose}, demonstrates that the time change for the underlying random walks has little effect.
-This allows us to work with nonbacktracking frog models when we prove \thref{cor:ball}. \begin{prop}\thlabel{cor:time.change} Let $(\eta,S)$ and $(\eta,S')$ be respectively the usual and the nonbacktracking frog models, both on $\TT_d$ or both on $\TT^n_d$, with arbitrary initial configuration $\eta$.
-There exists a coupling of the frog models $(\eta,S)$ and $(\eta,S')$ such that the following holds: For any $b>\log d$, there exists $C=C(b)$ such that all vertices visited in $(\eta,S')$ by time~$t$ are visited in $(\eta,S)$ by time~$Ct$ with probability $1-e^{-bt}$. \end{prop}
+This allows us to work with nonbacktracking frog models when we prove Theorem~$\ref{cor:ball}$. \begin{proposition} Let $(\eta ,S)$ and $(\eta ,S')$ be respectively the usual and the nonbacktracking frog models, both on $\TT _{d}$ or both on $\TT ^{n} _{d}$, with arbitrary initial configuration $\eta $.
+There exists a coupling of the frog models $(\eta ,S)$ and $(\eta ,S')$ such that the following holds: For any $b>\log d$, there exists $C=C(b)$ such that all vertices visited in $(\eta ,S')$ by time~$t$ are visited in $(\eta ,S)$ by time~$Ct$ with probability $1-e^{-bt}$. \end{proposition}